 The area around the Inn of the Governors is very walkable…you can get to lots of things in downtown Santa Fe.

 The Inn of the Governors is family owned, which gave the place a different vibe than a big box hotel.
 The location, in the heart of of downtown Santa Fe, cannot be beat.
-There’s also free parking, which means we didn’t need a car to a lot of the places we visited.
-Downtown Santa Fe is very walkable and there were lots of place to see and do near our hotel.
+There's also free parking.
+Downtown Santa Fe is very walkable and there were lots of things to see and do within walking distance of the hotel.

 We stayed in a Mini Suite which offered two queen beds plus a spacious living area with a balcony and a fireplace.
 The couch in our living room pulled out into a bed, so this room can accommodate a larger family.
 We stayed in the middle of summer but we did use the fireplace one night, since it was a novelty for my kids.
-Also because my husband told them “Maybe we’ll have a fire” was soon as we walked in and saw the fireplace.
-It was a novelty for my kids and we loved the Southwestern feel of the decor in this room.
-Santa Fe was our last major stop on the way home and it helped end our trip on a high note.
-We did visit Roswell, Carlsbad, Lubbock and San Angelo on our way back to San Antonio but Santa Fe was the last stop where we really felt like we “did the town.”
+Also because my husband told them “Maybe we'll have a fire” as soon as we walked in and saw the fireplace.
+We loved the Southwestern feel of the decor in this room.

-One of the things we like least when traveling with our kids is having to be stuffed in a hotel room with them.
-The mini suite was perfect for us.
+The mini suite was very spacious and perfect for us.
 Photo credit: Inn of the Governors

 The Traditional Room has the same look and feel as the larger rooms.
 Photo credit: Inn of the Governors